mainmatter/playbook/project-flow/consulting/README.md

-- a high-level overview of the overall system architecture, covering everything from the database to message bus systems, external APIs, the main backend system(s), frontend application(s) etc. - like the introduction to the fundamentals of the client's business, this information might not all necessarily be directly relevant to our consultants on a daily basis but is valuable context information
+- a high-level overview of the overall system architecture, covering everything from the database to message bus systems, external APIs, the main backend system(s), frontend application(s) etc. - like the introduction to the fundamentals of the client's business, this information may not be directly linked to our consultants daily work, but is valuable as context
 - a more detailed explanation of the architecture and design of the application(s) our consultants will directly be working with; if there are any known issues or impediments with the application, we ask our clients to